PLAN YOUR ONE-DAY IN DUBAI ITINERARY

 Dubai Mall selfie opportunities

-4. STOP FOR LUNCH IN THE DUBAI MALL
+4. EAT OUT AT THE DUBAI MALL

 5. DUBAI FOUNTAIN